Zendro-dev/Zendro-dev.github.io/GraphQL_intro.md

 In the example of the image above, we can see that the first type is `cities`.
 Types can contain elements or arguments, which are specified inside parentheses `()`.
 Some of these may be required arguments (marked with `!`), such as `pagination`.

-You can extend the bottom panel ("Query variables") to filter
+You can extend the bottom panel ("Query variables") to provide dynamic inputs to your query.
+[Learn more](https://graphql.org/learn/queries/#variables).

 ## Writing queries